mpv-player/mpv/DOCS/man/vo.rst

         This option is not implemented on Windows.

+    ``--vo-kitty-auto-multiplexer-passthrough=<yes|no>`` (default: no)
+        Automatically detect terminal multiplexer to passthrough escape sequences.
+This allows the image protocol to work in multiplexers that might not support the kitty image protocol by passing through the escape sequences directly to the terminal.

+        Currently only supports tmux and GNU screen.

 ``sixel``
     Graphical output for the terminal, using sixels.
 Tested with ``mlterm`` and ``xterm``.